Tourism in Croatia: Zagreb

 There are about 20 permanent or seasonal theaters and stages.
 The Croatian National Theater in Zagreb was built in 1895 and opened by Franz Joseph I of Austria.
-The most renowned concert hall is the Vatroslav Lisinski Concert Hall, named after the composer of the first Croatian opera and built in 1973.
+A concert hall, the Vatroslav Lisinski Concert Hall, named after the composer of the first Croatian opera, was built in 1973.
 Animafest, the World Festival of Animated Films, takes place every even-numbered year, and the Music Bienniale, the international festival of avant-garde music, every odd-numbered year.
-It also hosts the annual ZagrebDox documentary film festival.
-The Festival of the Zagreb Philharmonic and the flowers exhibition Floraart (end of May or beginning of June), the Old-timer Rally annual events.
-In the summer, theater performances and concerts, mostly in the Upper Town, are organized either indoors or outdoors.
-The stage on Opatovina hosts the Zagreb Histrionic Summer theater events.
-Zagreb is also the host of Zagrebfest, the oldest Croatian pop-music festival, as well as of several traditional international sports events and tournaments.
+The Festival of the Zagreb Philharmonic and the flowers exhibition Floraart, the Old-timer Rally annual events.
+Zagreb is the host of Zagrebfest, the oldest Croatian pop-music festival, as well as of several traditional international sports events and tournaments.
 The Day of the City of Zagreb on 16 November is celebrated every year with special festivities, especially on the Jarun Lake near the southwestern part of the city.